dmitry-roschupkin/betting/readme.md

 ## About ##
 For this task next libraries were researched:
-   - libcurl
+   - `libcurl`
-   - websocketpp
+   - `websocketpp`
-   - boost
+   - `boost`
-   - libwebsokets
+   - `libwebsokets`

 You can see some drafts in the folder `spike`.
 You can see some conclusions in each `spike` test file.
+I didn't make spike using `libwebsokets`, it's very low level and need to have good argumentation to use it, because need to write and then to support much more code.

 I haven't work with `boost` a lot, but looks like it's good choice for this task.
 I chose `boost` for this task.